 Skills you will learn:

-- Recognize a historical concept, development, or process.
+- Recognize a historical concept, development, or process

-- Describe a historical concept, development, or process.
+- Describe a historical concept, development, or process

 Skills you will learn:

-- Determine a source's viewpoint, purpose, historical context, and/or audience.
+- Determine a source's viewpoint, purpose, historical context, and/or audience

-- Explain a source's purpose, audience, and/or historical context.
+- Explain a source's purpose, audience, and/or historical context

-- Explain how a source's point of view, purpose, historical context, or audience may limit its use(s).
+- Explain how a source's point of view, purpose, historical context, or audience may limit its use(s)

-Students will learn to analyze primary and secondary sources to support their claims.
+Claims and Evidence in Sources: You will learn to analyze primary and secondary sources to support your claims.
 This analysis determines a source's argument and evidence.

 Skills you will learn:

-- Identify a claim or argument in a text or non-textual source.
+- Identify a claim or argument in a text or nontextual source

-- Identify the source's supporting evidence.
+- Identify the source's supporting evidence

-- Explain how arguments are supported, modified, or refuted by evidence.
+- Explain how arguments are supported, modified, or refuted by evidence

 Skills you will learn:

-- Describe the historical context of a historic event or process.
+- Describe the historical context of a historic event or process

-- Explain how a historical development or process fits into a larger context.
+- Explain how a historical development or process fits into a larger context

-Historical thinking involves analyzing patterns and making connections.
+Making Connections: Historical thinking involves analyzing patterns and making connections.
 This skill teaches you to find patterns between historical events and processes and explain historical connections.

 Skills you will learn:

-- Identify historical patterns and connections.
+- Identify historical patterns and connections

-- Compare two historical events or processes.
+- Compare 2 historical events or processes

 Skills you will learn:

-- Make a historical argument.
+- Make a historical argument with specific and relevant evidence

-- Explain historical evidence using historical reasoning.
+- Explain historical evidence using historical reasoning

-- Develop a complex argument using diverse and alternative evidence.
+- Develop a complex argument using diverse and alternative evidence

 Reasoning Processes